Writing scripts for remote actions on Mac

 Verify your signature.

-If the signature is properly imported, you should see the following output:
+If the Root CA of the signing certificate is properly imported, you should see the following output:

 Maintaining the script